 All gliders require a Daily Inspection (DI) before being flown on any given day.
-Pilots must be cleared to DI club gliders, with a signature on the ground handling card and/or logbook.
+Pilots must be cleared to DI club gliders by an Instuctor/Inspector with a signature in their logbook.
 The DI book must be signed to show that a glider has been DI'd.
 Once a glider has been inspected it can be taken out to the launch point and not before.